trinhdvt/StudentIDCard_Recognition/README.md

 ### Requirements

-* The input image must have 4 clear angles and its background should be white or gray and not contain anything else :
+* The input image must have 4 clear angles and its background should be white or gray and not contain anything else
-  disappointed_relieved: to make sure the ID Card can be _seen_.
+  :disappointed_relieved: to make sure the ID Card can be _seen_.
 * All information fields must be visible, readable, unmodified and not blurred.
 * The input image size does not exceed **5 MB**, and the minimum resolution is approximately **640x480** to ensure the confident rate.